 - The captain must register their team name and all participants details on the LRWA website by 14 April 2021

 - The captain will select the 11 best distances achieved during the challenge, and submit these on a spreadsheet, with evidence from Strava, to LRWA by Friday 4 June

 - Winners will be announced virtually on 11th June via video link and medals will be awarded to all members of the team who place first, second and third

 Please fill in the below form to enter your team:

 A Common Goal

-The LRWA Virtual Dragon Team Challenge is a fantastic opportunity to have fun, work as a team for a common goal and raise the profile of our industry through physical exercise – which has been the lifeline for many of us during the lockdown period.
+The LRWA Virtual Dragon Team Challenge is a fantastic opportunity to have fun, work as a team for a common goal and raise the profile of our industry through physical exercise – which has been the lifeline for many of us during the Pandemic.